 Nothing excites me more than the unknown and the thought of change.
 It’s the Nature of Life.
 A famous paradox is, “the only thing that is constant is change itself.”

 We’re here to evolve; each one of us personally, and collectively as a species.
 How quickly we do that is up to each of us.

 Yet the sooner we shift up to greater heights, and experience true freedom, the greater the benefit to those around us, and to the entire world.

-I recalled my near death experience (at birth!), so the thought of “death” doesn’t bother me.
-For a very long time though, what I did fear the most was life in this physical world.
+I recalled my near death experience (which occurred at birth), so the thought of “death” doesn’t bother me.
+For a very long time though, what I feared the most was life in this physical world.

 As an intuitive empath, being overwhelmed by others’ states of being (physical, mental and emotional) was something I tried very hard to avoid.
 It took two decades to understand, to accept, and to manage these “sensitivities”.